Posts

 of the imbalance that can take place between the two things that tyre makers are trying to achieve.
 With today’s modern tyre testing techniques, these companies have a much better chance of getting the balances correct.
 So much so that tyres can now be made for specific car models such as BMWs and Mercedes, which have their own specific ones to aid the cars performance.

-What I am getting at is that, in my opinion, Tyre labeling, is not a good way of determining how good a tyre really is and is just another piece of bureaucracy that came from the European Union.
+What I am getting at is that, in my opinion, tyre labelling is not a good way of determining how good a tyre really is and is just another piece of bureaucracy that came from the European Union.
 The tyre companies are way ahead of these stupid labels, that really tell the motorist nothing.
-Also, how true is the tyre labeling on imported economy brands ?
+Also, how true is the tyre labelling on imported economy brands ?